Raziz1/Serial-Communication_RaspberryPi_Arduino/README.md

 * This project is a general display that shows the weather, time, date, and snow day prediction using the Raspberry Pi's WIFI capabilities
 * The tft display I used has a touchscreen and so the code is written so that when you touch the screen it changes the snow day prediction to the bus status checker
 * You will have to input your OpenWeatherMap API key as well as your zip code for the snowday predictor
+* The file 'font.h' contains a C char array of the OpenWeatherMap icons (56 x 56).

 ## Libraries 📚